-"(5)(a) Until thirty days after the date the department's adopted rule is filed with the code reviser, or July 1, 2025, whichever date is later, the department may not impose any monetary penalties for violations this section.
-This subsection does not prohibit receiving the department from complaints, conducting inspections, issuing citations with no assessed penalty, and fixing reasonable time for abatement of the violation.
+"(5)(a) Until thirty days after the date the department's adopted rule is filed with the code reviser, or July 1, 2025, whichever date is later, the department may not impose any monetary penalties for violations This subsection does this section. prohibit the department from receiving complaints, conducting inspections, issuing citations with no assessed penalty, and fixing reasonable time for abatement of violation.

-(b) When the department's final under this section are published by the code reviser in the state register, department, in partnership with relevant organizations the labor and office of minority and women's business enterprises, educational conduct outreach shall t.o construction employers on the rights and responsibilities established in this section."
+When the department's final under this section are published by the code reviser in the state register, in partnership department, with relevant organizations and the office of labor minority and women's business enterprises, shall conduct educational out.reach t.o construction employers on the rights and responsibilities established this section."